M17 (amateur radio)

 The protocol has been integrated into several hardware and software projects.

-Overview
+In 2021, Kaczmarski received the ARRL Technical Innovation Award for developing an open-source digital radio communication protocol, leading to further advancements in amateur radio.

+Technical characteristics

-M17 utilizes 4,800 symbols per second 4FSK with a root Nyquist filter applied to the bitstream.
+M17 uses Frequency-Division Multiple Access (FDMA) technology in which different communication streams are separated by frequency and run concurrently.
+It utilizes 4,800 symbols per second, 4-level frequency-shift keying (4FSK) with a root Nyquist filter applied to the bitstream.
 Radio channels are 9 kHz wide, with channel spacing of 12.5 kHz.
 The gross data rate is 9,600 bits per second, with the actual data transfer at 3,200.
+The transmission, called stream, is divided into 40-millisecond long frames, each prepended with a 16-bit long synchronization word.
+A group of 6 frames form a superframe and is needed to decode the link information data.

 Protocol allows for low-speed data transfer (along with voice), e.g. GNSS position data.

 The mode has been successfully transmitted through EchoStar XXI and QO-100 geostationary satellites.

-In 2021, Kaczmarski received the ARRL Technical Innovation Award for developing an open-source digital radio communication protocol, leading to further advancements in amateur radio.
 The protocol's specification is released under GNU General Public License.

 Voice encoding

 M17 uses Codec 2, a low bitrate voice codec developed by David Rowe VK5DGR et al. Codec 2 was designed to be used for amateur radio and other high compression voice applications.
+It is based on linear predictive coding with mixed-harmonic sinusoidal excitation.
 The protocol supports both 3200 (full-rate) and 1600 bits per second (half-rate) modes.

 Error control

 Three methods are used for error control: binary Golay code, punctured convolutional code and bit interleaving.
-Additionally, bits of data are XORed with a predefined decorrelating pseudorandom stream before transmission.
+Additionally, exclusive OR operation is performed between data bits and a predefined decorrelating pseudorandom stream before transmission.
 This ensures that there are as many symbol transitions in the baseband as possible.
+A 16-bit cyclic redundancy check (CRC) code is used for data integrity assurance.

+Application functions

+The M17 protocol was primarily designed for amateur radio use.